 Consider providing additional environmental stimuli for your pet during the harsh cold of winter.
 You and your pet’s outdoor activities may be curtailed, so consider puzzles and indoor games to keep your pet healthy.
 This can be particularly important for breeds like Border Collies.
 A tired dog is a well behaved dog.
 Dogs with energy to spare can get into trouble and may even become destructive.
 Consider spending indoor time brushing and grooming your pet or even wrestling and indoor play with your pet.

 As always, beware of anti-freeze!
 Open containers, spills and towels used to clean up spills can all be sources of exposure for our pets.
-These chemicals taste sweet to pets, and can cause serious and permanent injury to kidneys.
+These chemicals taste sweet to pets and are life threatening following ingestion.
+Antifreeze can cause serious and permanent injury to kidneys.
 If your pet is exposed to anti-freeze, time is of the essence.
 Early treatment can be the difference in survival.

 We live in the south and southern winters have warm days.
 This means fleas, ticks and mosquitoes (vector for heartworms) are still around.
 Although many people are tempted to stop preventives during “winter”, we do not recommend this practice.
 Please use high quality preventives all year to keep your pets healthy.

-Lastly, New Year’s Eve in a city is always loud, and most pets do not like enjoy fireworks, shouting and screaming even if they are celebratory in nature.
+Lastly, NEW YEAR’S EVE is usually loud and most pets do not like loud noises, even if they are celebratory in nature.
 As mentioned in the Pet Anxiety section above, talk with us ahead of time.
 Our doctors can provide guidance for pets with noise phobias.
 Place uncomfortable and phobic pets in safe environments and be sure your pet is microchipped.

 This blog was written by Dr. Midge Phillips based upon framework provided by Dr. Brett Grossman, Medical District Veterinary Clinic, Illinois.